-We are looking for students with passion who can maintain and develop the arts tradition of the College to be a part of Langwith's Living Learning Community.
+We are looking for students with passion who can maintain and develop the arts and music tradition of the College to be a part of Langwith's Living Learning Community.
 If the arts and/or music are important to you - as a hobby, career, or general passion - we would love to have you.

 If you are interested, we would love to hear from you!